 At least 30 soldiers have been killed in an explosion at an army camp in Pakistan’s North West Frontier Province.

-There was no immediate claim of responsibility for the blast.
+There was no immediate claim of responsibility for the blast, which shattered the windows of the police vehicle and damaged a nearby police post.